 As I wrote in my previous blog, it can be tough to win over IT to moving everything to the cloud, including the desktop experience.
 That being said, it is the most secure way for everyone to have the same work experience no matter where they are.
 When you wrap in a softphone to the desktop you then are able to give your end-users the ability to securely work from any location for an extended amount of time without the need for a local IT presence to assist each user because no hardware is sent by the company.

-iTelecom is a Master Installer/Dealer for Star2Star.
+iTelecom is a leading Installer/Dealer for Star2Star.
 They are one of the very few hosted desktop providers who can also give each user a native softphone application on that same desktop.
 It is not too late to make the switch and ensure that your employees have the best possible experience working from home, and your security remains intact.